canturan10/satellighte-streamlit/README.md

 </p>

 <!-- ABOUT THE PROJECT -->
-## About The Satellighte-Streamlit
+## About The Satellighte | Streamlit

-**Satellighte-Streamlit** is a web application that is developed with the Streamlit library.
-With satellighte-streamlit, you can easily classify satellite images with the models trained with satellighte.
+**Satellighte | Streamlit** is a web application that is developed with the Streamlit library.
+With "Satellighte | Streamlit", you can easily classify satellite images with the models trained with satellighte.

 <!-- LICENSE -->
 ## License